+225 Fsnow=1.5) and 1.94 (for Fsnow=1.75) times greater than that in the control run.
+This is associated with larger areas of the Arctic which never reach snow free conditions in summer and high ice concentrations in fall which provide a platform for snow accumulation.
+The ice volume and ice area generally increase with increasing snow.
+The simulation with zero snowfall has a fundamentally different climatology with very thin ice and near ice-free conditions in August-October.
+The high snowfall cases (Fsnow=1.5 and Fsnow=1.75) retain summer snow in the hemispheric values.
+Although the snow volume annual cycle is larger with higher snow amounts, the amplitude of the ice volume annual cycle declines and ice volume differences across the runs are largest during summer.

 Figure 3.
 The Northern Hemisphere (a) snow volume, (b) ice volume and (c) ice area in the different Fsnow experiments.

-290 has a fundamentally different climatology with very thin ice and near ice-free conditions in August-October.
-The high snowfall cases (Fsnow=1.5 and Fsnow=1.75) retain summer snow in the hemispheric values.
-Thus, for the Arctic, the simulations can be roughly categorized as following into three regimes that include no snow, seasonal snow, and perennial snow cases.
-Although the snow volume annual cycle is larger with higher snow amounts, the amplitude of the ice volume annual cycle declines and ice volume differences across the runs are largest during summer.

-The nonlinearity of the Northern Hemisphere sea ice response to changing snow depth is apparent in the summary results shown in Figure 4.
-The annual mean ice volume and minimum ice area are very low in the case of zero snow depth.
-There is a significant jump in ice volume and area from the Fsnow=0 to the Fsnow=0.25 case and the annual mean ice volume is then quite similar, ranging from 1.9×10^{13} km3 to 2.3×10^{13} km3, for maximum snow volume values ranging from 0.08×10^{13} km3 to 0.41×10^{13} km3 in simulations with Fsnow values from 0.25 to 1.25 (the seasonal snow cover cases).
+The nonlinearity of the Northern Hemisphere sea ice response to changing snow thickness is apparent in the summary results shown in Figure 4.
+The annual mean ice volume and minimum ice area are very low in the case of zero snow thickness.
+There is a significant jump in ice volume and area for the Fsnow=0.25 case and the annual mean ice volume is then quite similar, ranging from $1.9 \times 10^{13} \, \mathrm{km^3}$ to $2.3 \times 10^{13} \, \mathrm{km^3}$, for maximum snow volume values ranging from $0.08 \times 10^{13} \, \mathrm{km^3}$ to $0.41 \times 10^{13} \, \mathrm{km^3}$ (Fsnow from 0.25 to 1.25).
 However, while the annual mean ice volume is similar across this range of values, the amplitude of the ice volume annual cycle does differ and consistently declines with increasing snow (Figure 4b).
-This is largely caused by differences in the summer ice volume which appears more sensitive than the winter ice volume amounts for these intermediate simulations (Figure 3b).
-The ice area annual cycle also shows a reduction in the amplitude with increasing snow volume, with a large sensitivity in summer and smaller sensitivity in

-305 winter (Figure 3c and from a comparison of the different y-axis range on Figure 4c and 4d).
-This is consistent with the strong correlation between ice thickness and summer ice area (Blanchard-Wrigglesworth et al., 2011).
-The two highest Fsnow runs with values of 1.5 and 1.75 (perennial snow cover cases) have maximum Arctic average snow volume of 0.5 x1013 km3 or greater and exhibit significantly increased ice volume compared to the other simulations with a reduced annual cycle in ice area.
+This is largely caused by differences in the summer ice volume which appears more sensitive than the winter ice volume amounts for these intermediate simulations (Figure 3a).
+The ice area annual cycle also shows a reduction in the amplitude with increasing snow volume, with a large sensitivity in summer and smaller sensitivity in winter (compare the different y-axis range on Figure 4c and 4d).
+This is consistent with different factors that control the ice edge location in summer versus winter (Bitz et al, 2005) and the strong correlation between ice thickness and summer ice area (Blanchard-Wrigglesworth et al., 2011).
+The two highest Fsnow runs have maximum Arctic average snow thickness of $0.5 \times 10^{13} \, \mathrm{km}^3$ or greater and exhibit significantly increased ice volume with a reduced annual cycle.